EASS-HIT-PART-A-2024-CLASS-VI/Cinema_Managment_Liat/README.md

 ---

 ## 🤖 LLM Microservice Features

-The Cinema Management System integrates Google Gemini AI to assist with various management tasks.
-The LLM provides intelligent guidance and operational support for the following features:
+The **Cinema Management System** integrates **Google Gemini AI** (model: gemini-1.5-pro) to provide intelligent assistance for cinema operations.
+The LLM offers **helpful guidance** and **operational instructions** through a dedicated microservice, enhancing the user experience with AI-powered support.

-### 🎮 Movie Management
+### 🎮 Movie Management Guidance
-- Retrieve movie details, including genre, director, duration, and ratings.
-- Get sorted movie lists based on critics' ratings.
-- Guide users on how to add or delete movies in the system.
+- Explain how to add, view, and delete movies in the system
+- Provide guidance on sorting and filtering movie lists
+- Offer general information about movie management practices

-### 👥 Employee Management
+### 👥 Employee Management Guidance
-- Retrieve a list of all employees with relevant details.
-- Provide guidance on adding new employees with necessary information.
+- Guide users on how to add and remove employees
-- Retrieve employees sorted by salary.
-- Retrieve a list of employees with birthdays in the current month.
+- Explain the process for viewing employee information
+- Provide instructions for accessing birthday lists and sorted employee views

-### 🏢 Branch Management
+### 🏢 Branch Management Guidance
-- Retrieve all cinema branch details.
+- Explain branch management functionality
-- Guide users on how to add or delete branches.
+- Guide users on adding new branches and required information
-- Provide customer service contact details for each branch.
+- Provide instructions for managing branch operations

-### 🎭 Screening Schedule Management
+### 🎭 Screening Schedule Guidance
-- Guide users on how to assign movies to screening times in different branches.
+- Explain the process of scheduling movies across branches
+- Provide best practices for managing screenings and avoiding conflicts
-- Prevent scheduling conflicts based on movie duration and branch hours.
+- Offer instructions on maintaining and updating screening schedules
-- Assist with managing existing screenings in the **Branch Management** section.

 ### 📌 System Navigation Assistance
-Provide step-by-step guidance on using the system, including:
-- Switching between **Movies, Employees, and Branches** sections.
-- Using the sidebar for filtering and sorting options.
-- Accessing employee birthday lists via the **"Birthdays 🎂"** button.
-- Managing screenings via the **"Manage Screenings 🎭"** button.

----

-## 🚫 General System Restrictions
-- **Only managers** can access the system.
-- Employees **cannot log in** or modify system data.

-📌 **The LLM ensures all responses are professional, accurate, and strictly related to cinema management.**

----
+- Help users navigate between different system sections
+- Explain UI elements and their functions
+- Provide troubleshooting steps for common issues

+### 🔧 Technical Implementation
+- Simple REST API endpoint at `/chat` for processing user questions
+- System prompt focused exclusively on cinema management topics
+- No direct database access - provides only general guidance
+- Environment variable configuration via `GOOGLE_API_KEY`

+### 🚫 Limitations
+- Cannot access real-time system data or perform operations
+- Provides only general guidance rather than specific data
+- Serves as a knowledge base rather than an action tool

+📌 **The LLM provides helpful instructions and explanations about system functionality without accessing or modifying actual data.**
 ## 🛠️ Port Configuration

 ### **Frontend**